Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 **You do not need to ask permission to send private messages to any staff member.** They will answer if they notice your message in time.
-If they're not responsive, you may attempt to talk to other staff member instead.
+If they're not responsive, you may attempt to talk to other staff members instead.

 If you are unable to [connect to the network](/guides/connect) at all, you can contact staff on the support address: <support@libera.chat>.